chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 **Note**: The OpsWorks CLI configuration variable for the Chef version is ``ConfigurationManager``.
 Make sure that you are specifying at minimum Chef Version 12.

 Amazon Resource Names(ARNs) uniquely identify resources on AWS.
-To work with AWS OpsWorks, we need to obtain the **ServiceRoleArn** ARN.
+To work with AWS OpsWorks, we need to obtain the **ServiceRoleArn**.
 To do this, we will first need to create a stack, and then get the **ServiceRoleArn**.

 Remember, that the **stack** is the top-level OpsWorks entity that will contain our layers.